Harvesting tea near Kayonza Tea Factory in southwestern Uganda

 “It’s really inspiring to work with Kayonza, a good partner in consistently purchasing tea from smallholder farmers,” says Rachel Wanyoike, Solidaridad’s Director East and Central Africa.
 “We work to improve outcomes for farmers who often struggle to find strong off-takers for their produce.
 Kayonza has proved to be reliable and is aligned with our goal of improving farmers' lives.”

-“Kayonza Tea Factory is the first of Solidaridad’s new impact investment projects to win funding,” confirms Frederik Claasen, Global Head of Policy at Solidaridad.
+“Kayonza Tea Factory is the first of Solidaridad’s new impact investment projects to win funding,” adds Frederik Claasen, Global Head of Policy at Solidaridad.

 Leveraging 50 years of working with farmers around the world, we are now seeking to partner with impact investors and have already built a pipeline of 67 projects we are developing to get ready for investments”